 This business exit option is the fastest (takes 1-2 months) as it allows dissolution of a company without liquidation proceedings.

 Please note that this type of merger entails an unlimited personal liability on the natural person for the obligations of the company being merged.
 For detailed instructions on merging a private limited company with the assets of a natural person, please see the Commercial Code.

 Dissolution by judicial order

-When a company is closed by judicial order, one needs to consider, that the information about the compulsory dissolution will remain public.
-This will be taken into account for future e-Residency applications and may also be considered as a restriction when applying for different EU grants intended for businesses.
+When a company is closed by judicial order, one needs to consider that the information about the compulsory dissolution will remain public.
+This will be taken into account when you apply to renew your e-Residency digital ID card and may also be considered as a restriction when applying for different EU grants intended for businesses.

 Important note: Deleting your company from the Commercial Register